Gap insurance in Georgia

 Gap insurance companies in Georgia

-Not every auto insurance company in Georgia offers gap insurance, though.
+Not every auto insurance company in Georgia offers gap insurance.
 Geico, for example, does not offer gap coverage to its policyholders.
-However, most of the largest car insurers by market share do, as do dealerships and finance companies.
+However, most of the largest car insurers by market share do offer gap coverage or something similar, as do dealerships and finance companies.

 Some specific examples include:

-- AAA: The carrier does offer gap coverage provided that the insured vehicle has comprehensive and collision coverage.
+- AAA: AAA does offer gap coverage provided that the insured vehicle has comprehensive and collision coverage.
 Additionally, if the insured vehicle is deemed a total loss, AAA waives up to $1,000 of the policy deductible.

 Frequently asked questions